abdelrahman-atef1/sensmore/README.md

 > - simulate 7 users devices.py

-you can jump to each file description in this rebo with ful code description
+you can jump to each file description in this rebo with ful code description Now you can create a link that jumps directly to Section 2 like this: [Link to Section 2](#section-2).

 [Link to section](#section-id)